smeredith/smeredith.github.io/_drafts/interface.md

 This is what I want and I didn't have to configure it in any way.
 This is useful for APRS, Winlink position reports, and for accurately syncing the computer's time if a network is not available.

+## Case

+You can use the original DRA case if you don't need the GPS and stacked USB connector.
+Since that case is translucent, you can see the LEDs from the outside.

+The larger case I found has ventilation slits in the top that allow me to see the state of the LEDs.
+But I have to be looking at it from the right angle to see them.
+I would like to mount the LEDs on the outside so they are easier to see.
+I have yet to decide if this change is worth it.

+## Final Thoughts

+I have been using this interface and several prototype versions for several months with a Yaesu FT-530 HT and a Kenwood TM-V71A dual-band mobile.
+I have used SoundModem, Direwolf, Vara FM, Winlink, APRS, and Fldigi.
+It is serving me well, but I already have ideas for the next version:
+- use COMM OK as a prerequisite to trigger PTT,
+- make the dimensions of the board slightly smaller,
+- route DTR to the microcontroller for future use,
+- mount the indicator LEDs on the outside of the case,
+- add an LED to the microcontroller to indicate PTT timeout.